Obituary of Bernita M Zuidmeer

 Bunny was preceded in death by her husband of 72 years, Peter, granddaughters Catherine and Chelsea, brother Fred, five sisters-in-law, four brothers-in-law and two nieces.
 She is survived by her daughter Jane (Verne) Christianson, son Bill (Denise) Zuidmeer, sisters Isabel Covalt (Vail Palmer) and Elinor (Lonnie) Montgomery, grandchildren Jennifer Christianson, Samantha Seholm and Peter Zuidmeer, four great-grandchildren and several nieces and nephews.

 Burial will be at 11:00 at Ten Mile Cemetery (6268 Metcalf Road, Lynden) followed by a memorial service at 1:00 at St. John’s Lutheran Church (2530 Cornwall Avenue, Bellingham).
-Memorials may be made in Bunny’s name to the Muenscher Scholarship Fund, care of St. John’s Lutheran Church.To send flowers to the family of Bernita Zuidmeer, please visit Tribute Store
+Memorials may be made in Bunny’s name to the Muenscher Scholarship Fund, care of St. John’s Lutheran Church.To send flowers to the family or plant a tree in memory of Bernita Zuidmeer, please visit Tribute Store